Theo Chocolate Aligns Mission and Financing with Capital Infusion from RSF Social Finance

 RSF’s new funding for Theo comes at a pivotal moment in the company’s growth trajectory.
 Theo recently launched a new line of nutrient-dense chocolate-based snacks featuring its proprietary high-flavanol cocoa powder.
 This product, Theo Chocolate Clusters, will broaden the chocolate category and begin to realize chocolate’s potential as a healthy food.

 Clusters are made with whole-food ingredients such as quinoa, coconut, turmeric and hemp seeds, plus 50 mg of cocoa flavanols per serving.
-They are an excellent source of both fiber and iron.
+They are an excellent source of both fiber and iron and it is also said to be an organic anti-inflammatory.
 Clusters are available nationwide at Whole Foods Markets as well as many local and regional grocers.

 RSF Social Finance